DeveloppeurPascal/QuartexPascal-Samples/README.md

 [Cette page en français.](LISEZMOI.md)

+> [!WARNING]
+> Following Microsoft's decision to merge GitHub into its AI division in the summer of 2025, I have decided to stop maintaining the repositories here.
+I will update this repository from time to time by copying the missing changes from the main repository, which is now on [Codeberg](https://codeberg.org/PatrickPremartin/QuartexPascal-Samples).

 This code repository contains website, web application, and back-office projects created as demos or for feature testing in Quartex Pascal IDE.

 [Quartex Pascal IDE](https://quartexdeveloper.com) is a development environment that allows you to create web applications in the same way you develop software in [Delphi](https://developpeur-pascal.fr/delphi.html) or [Lazarus IDE](https://developpeur-pascal.fr/lazarus.html): you have a screen designer, you code in Pascal, which you can mix with JavaScript.
 The IDE gives you access to everything you need for web development.